FAQs

 There’s so much involved in raising a teenager.
 Who takes care of the ABC scholars?

-We own and operate two houses, complete with paid Resident Directors and cooks.
-The Resident Directors act as surrogate parents for our scholars while they are away from home.
+We own and operate one house, complete with a paid Resident Director and a cook.
+The Resident Director acts as a surrogate parent for our Scholars while they are away from home.
 The rest are volunteers.
-Support service volunteers are assigned to each scholar including an academic liaison, a social worker, and a college coach.
-We have an all-volunteer Board of Directors that makes sure the program runs smoothly and the scholars have what they need to succeed.
+Support service volunteers are assigned to each Scholar including an academic liaison, a social worker, and a college coach.
+We have an all-volunteer Board of Directors that makes sure the program runs smoothly and the Scholars have what they need to succeed.
 Volunteers help in every way – there are drivers, host families, college coaches, dedicated fund raisers, and so on.

 What is it like being an ABC Scholar in Wilton?